Leisure Suit Larry – Wet Dreams Don’t Dry

 Developer: CrazyBunch | Publisher: Assemble Entertainment | Release Date: 2018 | Genre: Point & Click Adventure | Website: Official Website | Purchase: Steam

-Shortly after stumbling into Lefty’s, Larry discovers that in this day and age everyone is addicted to their phones and a company called “Prune” seems to have a monopoly.
-Prune is of course a thinly veiled jab at Apple, and it is run by a man named Bill Jobs, or “BJ” for short.
+Shortly after stumbling into Lefty’s, Larry discovers that in this day and age, everyone is addicted to their phones, and a company called “Prune” seems to have a monopoly.
+Prune is, of course, a thinly veiled jab at Apple, and it is run by a man named Bill Jobs, or “BJ” for short.
 Larry has an opportunity to meet BJ when he discovers an advanced cellphone, complete with artificial intelligence, stuck in a pile of goop at Lefty’s.

-To be honest, the thought of playing a full fledged Leisure Suit Larry in this day and age seemed highly unlikely, at least in the manner that we have come to know and love the character.
-However, CrazyBunch managed to exceed our expectations and delivered a game that is definitely worthy of the title even without the involvement of the original creator, Al Lowe.
-It may not be the best Larry title in the series, but overall CrazyBunch did a great job with the source material and created a game that remains true to the character while still making him appealing to a whole new audience.
-This is quite a feat and hopefully it is something that they will be able to pull off again in the future as this game deserves a sequel.
+In this day and age, the thought of playing a full-fledged Leisure Suit Larry seemed highly unlikely, at least in the manner that we have come to know and love the character.
+However, CrazyBunch managed to exceed our expectations and delivered a game that is definitely worthy of the title, even without the involvement of the original creator, Al Lowe.
+It may not be the best Larry title in the series, but overall, CrazyBunch did a great job with the source material and created a game that remains true to the character while still making him appealing to a whole new audience.
+This is quite a feat, and hopefully, it is something that they will be able to pull off again in the future, as this game deserves a sequel.

 System Requirements